Skip to main content

 Breaking it down

-Components are the building blocks for a Platform.
-The platform/podinfo.cue file integrates the podinfo Component with the Platform.
+Components are the building blocks of a Platform.
+The platform/podinfo.cue file integrates the podinfo component with the Platform.

 1. A unique name for the component.

-2. The component path to the directory containing the cue files exporting a BuildPlan defining the component.
+2. The component path to the directory containing the CUE files that export a BuildPlan defining the component.

-Component parameters are optional.
-They allow re-use of the same component.
-Refer to the Component Parameters topic for more information.
+Component parameters are optional and allow re-use of the same component.

 Take a look at the other tabs for more detailed sequence diagrams.